mohamed-kabba/homelab-docs/README.md

 **MikroTik network.** A MikroTik RB951Ui-2HnD takes a DHCP address from the house access point over a **wireless point-to-point link**.
-Housing rules forbid running cable to the access point, so the uplink is wireless by necessity — an approach carried over from four years running a wireless ISP.
+Housing rules forbid running cable to the access point, so the uplink is wireless by necessity, an approach carried over from four years running a wireless ISP.
 The MikroTik then serves two of its own networks: a wireless LAN for devices that can only reach the lab over Wi-Fi, and a wired LAN for the management PC and other cabled clients.
 It routes between them and provides DHCP.